thePatonSystem/thePatonSystem.github.io/README.md

 # Structural Principle

-The repository presents a **fixed structural spine with branched field interpretations**.
+The repository presents a fixed structural spine with branched field interpretations.

 The spine remains invariant.
-Branches elaborate only where required.
+Branches elaborate where required.
 All domains inherit identical admissibility conditions.

-The Paton System introduces **no new domain equations**.
+The Paton System introduces no new domain equations.
 It evaluates whether domain equations are structurally permitted to operate.

 ---